qomhmd/qomhmd.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: >
+  physician <br>tech-enthusiast <br>protopianist
+motto: <a href="https://www.womanlifefreedom.today/" target="_blank">"Woman, Life, Freedom"</a>
 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    Mail address: 9781674737 Boshruyeh, South Khorasan, Iran

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hey!
+Gald to meet YOU.

+I'm an MD graduate in general medicine from Tehran University of Medical Sciences.
+Since 2020, I've been working as another primary physician in the only hospital of my hometown, visiting the outpatient and emergency ward care-seekers.

+Having been born in a <a href="https://en.wikipedia.org/wiki/Boshruyeh" title="Boshruyeh, Khorasan, Iran" target="_blank">somewhat rural area</a>, I had no option but to lead the insurmountable life.
+After intermittent tries with the help of my acquiantance, I've often become successful so far, thus wish to keep going better in the future.

+Software programming has become my currently other vocation since teenage years.
+Generally, I love everything that can do something not for the sake of itself but to live smoother.
+I'm almost always eager for contributing to a better world 😃

+You can [ read more... ] through the links in the navigation bar above, as well as selected/recent content below.